- Chart

 Overview

-The ProShares UltraShort Consumer Goods (SZK) seeks daily investment results, before fees and expenses, that correspond to two times the inverse (-2x) of the daily performance of the Dow Jones U.S. Consumer Goods Index.
-It provides leveraged exposure to the consumer goods sector, aiming to profit from declines in the sector.
+ProShares UltraShort Consumer Goods ETF seeks to deliver twice the inverse daily performance of the Dow Jones U.S. Consumer Goods Index.
+It is designed for sophisticated investors who seek to profit from a decline in the consumer goods sector, or to hedge existing long positions in consumer goods stocks.

 Reputation and Reliability

-ProShares is a well-established issuer known for its leveraged and inverse ETFs, with a generally reliable track record.
+ProShares is a well-established ETF issuer known for its range of leveraged and inverse ETFs, with a strong reputation for product development and operational integrity in the specialized ETF space.

 Management Expertise